vercel/next.js/docs/advanced-features/rust-compiler.md

 Next.js will automatically detect `jsxImportSource` in `jsconfig.json` or `tsconfig.json` and apply that.
 This is commonly used with libraries like Theme UI.

-First, update to the canary version of Next.js: `npm install next@canary`.
+First, update to the latest version of Next.js: `npm install next@latest`.
 Then, update your `jsconfig.json` or `tsconfig.json` file:

 ```js
 {